Skip to Content

 For example, you have more quad activation during hack squats compared to normal squats.

-So while hack squats work certain muscles harder, regular back squats demand more from your body.
+So while hack squats work certain muscles harder, barbell squats demand more from your body.

-Are Reverse Hack Squats Harder Than Normal Squats?
+Are Reverse Hack Squats Harder Than Regular Squats?

 While reverse hack squats are harder than regular hack squats*, the movement is still supported by the machine making them easier than normal squats.